 Course title Regional Development and Digitalization

-Course code 31004
+Course code 31033

-Scientific sector SECS-P/02 and SECS-P/06
+Scientific sector ECON-01/A and ECON-04/A

 Degree Master in Tourism Management

-Semester and academic year 1st and 2nd Semester 2024/2025
+Semester and academic year 1st and 2nd Semester 2025/2026

 Year 1st study year

 Credits 12

 Modular YES

-Total lecturing hours 72 Module 1: 36 Lecturing hours Prof. Dr. Elisabeth Gsottbauer 18h dr. Nicola Campigotto: 18h Module 2: 36 Lecturing hours Prof. Dr. Federico Boffa 12h Prof. Eberhard Feess: 24h Course responsible: Prof. Dr. Elisabeth Gsottbauer
+Total lecturing hours 72 Module 1: 36 Lecturing hours dr. Nicola Campigotto Module 2: 36 Lecturing hours Prof. Dr. Federico Boffa 12h To be defined: 24h Course responsible: Prof. Dr. Federico Boffa

 Total lab hours 12 Lab Hours

 Total exercise hours -

 Attendance suggested, but not required

 Prerequisites not foreseen

-Course page https://www.unibz.it/en/faculties/economics- management/master-tourism-management/course- offering
+Course page Course Offering - Enrolled from 2025 / Free University of Bozen-Bolzano

-Specific educational objectives The course refers to the typical educational activities and belongs to the scientific area of Economics.
+Specific educational objectives The course refers to the typical educational activities and belongs to the scientific area of Economics objectives belongs to the scientific area of Economics.
 Module 1: This course provides an applied introduction to modern regional economics.
 It focuses on the determinants of the attractiveness of a territory and will be divided into two parts.
 An initial part will deal with classical regional economics, while a second part will deal with environmental economics.
 The first part will introduce students to the determinants of firms' and people's location decisions as well as on the principles of urban economics.
 It will look at the role of infrastructures and at place-based policies.
 The second part will provide for core concepts of environmental economics with special emphasis on policy.
 To this purpose, it will start with the economic theory of environmental policy.
 Based on the theory of externalities, it will analyze instruments for environmental policy from an economic point-of-view.
 It will then introduce topics of behavioral environmental economics.